drandreaskrueger/chainhammer/docs/substrate_install.md

 Recorded so verbose, so that it can [later become an `install-node-template.sh` script](../scripts/).

+#### June 2020 - version troubles - again.
+[a few days later] Now ... the polkascan Python library has trouble with this rc2.
+So ... trying out rc3 now.
+Everything below would have to be updated.
+But I could be bothered.
+Arrggghh.

 ### rust update; node & yarn correct versions
 ```
 sudo apt update